growilabs/growi-docs/docs/en/guide/features/questionnaire.md

 You can send your comments and requests to the GROWI development team.

-- Please click on your user name in the upper right corner of the screen and select "Feedback" from the drop-down that appears.
+- Please click on your username in the upper right corner of the screen and select "Feedback" from the drop-down that appears.

 ![](/assets/images/questionnaire_feedback.png)